voxpupuli/puppet-gluster/README.md

 Currently only RHEL 6 and RHEL 7 provide native Gluster packages.

-### client.pp ###
-This class installs the Gluster client package.

-Usually this is the `gluster-fuse` package, but this can be overridden by class paramaters.

 ### service.pp ###
 This class manages the `glusterd` service.